PdoyleC/everyday-life/TESTING.md

 - If there is no user logged in, the home page is showing with no Crate a post, My Adventure, Trip list.
 - The user will be able to see a post entry but won't be able to add a comment.
 - The user isn't able to edit or deleted a post unless it's a post that the user has created.
-- The user can't see another users My Adventure or Trip list detials.
+- The user can't see another users My Adventure or Trip list details.
 - User can See Home, Sign in, Sign up and Contact Us.

 ## Checks Completed